yvkrishna/AI-webapp/README.md

 `Part - 2`

 This part is more on the usage of common people.
 A webapp which contains many models which are aldready deployed , the user can use the  functionalities of the trained model by calling them usiing a proper GUI.

-` Example - 1 `

-Suppose text detection was selected by the user , then when he opens his camera then the model should be able to identify the text embedded in it and display it to the user.
-Like if the user is in a new place and could not understand the text written on the city then he could use this model to understand the text embedded in the photo.

 ---